 Develop a Content Roadmap

 Your content needs may change quarterly based on your business objectives, and learning what works and what doesn't for your specific market.
-Creating a spreadsheet addresses gaps in the plan you have so that nothing goes overlooked.
+Creating a spreadsheet addresses gaps in your plan so that nothing goes overlooked.

 Putting this together also allows you to closely track the buyer journey for each persona and what kind of searches they're doing.

 If this still feels daunting, you may want to have an expert team by your side for a while!
 That's where we come in.
-Reach out to us today if you'd like some support in building your first content roadmap and getting your content strategy in high gear.
+Our B2B marketers are experts at understanding the nuances of various cyber security solutions and building online cyber security marketing plans.
+Reach out to us today if you'd like some support in building your first content roadmap and getting your cyber security content strategy in high gear.

 Posted In: Strategy, Content Marketing, Marketing, Cyber Security

 Megan joined Beacon Digital in 2017 with an official title of Account and Content Manager, which really meant she did whatever needed to be done to keep a three-person marketing shop going.
 She learned a lot, eventually setting her sights on building a well-oiled creative department capable of cranking out anything composed of words and design, and committed to making it good.
 Four years, 160 clients, countless campaigns, and a triple-threat team of content, creative, and production all-stars later, she left the walls of her beloved creative department to think big picture.
 Now, she spends her days putting plans into action in an effort to scale services, improve workflows, foster team growth, and bring teams together.